rkb121541/cs382/README.md

-only includes the arm assembly stuff
+only includes the assignments with programming